 - You’re not selling more or generating more leads despite an initial bump in performance after the campaign launch

-Before jumping into this read, please note, much of what we discuss is irrelevant if your digital advertising measurement it out of whack.
+Before jumping into this read, please note, much of what we discuss is irrelevant if your tracking is out of whack.
 This article assumes that the Facebook Pixel, Google Analytics, and/or other tracking mechanisms are in place to measure your Facebook Ad performance.
-Unless otherwise stated, all mentions about measurement and metrics are in reference to data available in the Facebook Ads manager.
+Unless otherwise stated, all mentions about measurement and metrics are in reference to data available in the Facebook Ads manager and Google Analytics.

 High frequencies often lead to a phenomenon called ‘ad fatigue’ wherein your audience is simply tired of seeing your ad.
+Unlike paid search where intent is high, social ads are intrusive, and interrupt a user’s feed.
 High frequency and decreasing performance may mean your audience is tired of your ad, and that you should fire up new copy and creative.

 Facebook Relevance Scores are Average or Below Average

 Facebook has assigned a ‘relevancy’ score on ads for years.
 In summer 2019, they broke out relevancy into three categories outlined below.
 The relevancy scores are now out of three possible ratings, above average, average, and below average.
-If your ads are scoring ‘below average’ especially in the ‘conversion rate ranking’ category consider a media and copy update.
+If your ads are scoring ‘below average’ especially in the ‘conversion rate ranking’ or ‘quality ranking’ category, consider a media and copy update.